Learn How To Stop Handling Employee Issues That HR Doesn't Own

 However, when employees and managers continually avoid the conflicts, and HR gets too involved, what results is an enabling behavior.
 Over time, word gets around that HR fights all the battles, so employees just keep on coming in to HR and, as a result, HR department productivity decreases, conflicts intensify, and already fragile relationships with supervisors and department heads become even more tenuous.

-HR has to handle all employee workplace complaints seriously.
-In this informative audio conference, you will learn how to identify legitimate employee relations' issues and employee workplace complaints that need to be investigated - and which ones you should push back on or have your managers and supervisors handled themselves.
+In this informative audio conference, learn how to sift through all the employee drama to clearly identify legitimate employee relations' issues that need to be investigated - and which ones you should push back on or have your managers and supervisors handled themselves.
+Additionally, you'll learn strategies for creating boundaries in HR to minimize the flow of employee relations' complaints.
 Specifically:

 - How to determine the difference between employee concerns—and employee complaints